hiowenluke/noapi/README.md

 ## Convert The Definition Mode

-As shown above, we can define the apis in three modes, array, object and directory.
+As shown above, we can define the apis in three modes, array, object and file.
 And, we can convert it between these three modes any time via "[noapi-definejs-converter](https://github.com/hiowenluke/noapi-definejs-converter)".